 Reduce your use of peat

 Peat is a non-renewable resource that is heavily used in the horticultural industry.
 Peat bogs are a major carbon sink, and when peat is extracted it releases carbon into the atmosphere.
+Not only is it releasing dangerous emissions into the atmosphere, but it’s destroying the habitat of many insects, birds and animals.
 Removing peat from your gardening practices will make you more environmentally conscious.

-In addition to avoiding peat based products, emailing your support to alternative brands helps them know that you appreciate their work and products.
-Also, email your favourite companies and let them know that you no longer want peat in their products and ask them to change their products or formulas.
+In addition to avoiding peat based products, purchasing from companies that offer alternatives lets them know that you appreciate their products.
+You can even email the company to let them know you appreciate their products.
+Also consider emailing your favourite companies that don’t offer alternatives to let them know that you no longer want peat in their products.

 Say no to pesticides

-Also, removing the idea of the “perfect lawn” from your mindset will help you become comfortable with a mixture of plants in your lawn.
-This will stop you from feeling like you need pesticides.
+Removing the idea of the “perfect lawn” from your mindset will help you become comfortable with a mixture of plants in your lawn.
+This will stop you from feeling like you need pesticides when you understand that a naturalized lawn provides food and shelter for beneficial insects that will help your garden grow stronger.

 Reduce your plastic use in the garden